tprrt/meta-exiguous/meta-exiguous/README.rst

 Debug symbols
 ~~~~~~~~~~~~~

-- D ???                 meta-exiguous                 (only for DEBUG)
+- D exiguous-symbols   meta-exiguous                 (only for DEBUG)

 Tests
 ~~~~~